JoshDevHub/Hangman/README.md

 Pretty standard game of Hangman.
 You attempt to reveal a word by guessing one letter at a time.
 Correct letters are shown to you while incorrect guesses contribute to your error tally.
 Accumulate 6 errors and you ... hang?
 Kinda dark.

-Easiest way to play is to use the replit I have set up here: <!--FIXME: Add replit-->
+Easiest way to play is to use the replit I have set up here: [Repl](https://replit.com/@jmsmith1018/Hangman#README.md)

 ## Improvements